sayakbiswas31/Air_drawn_mathematical_expression_recognision_system/README.md

 So this is system is designed to solve this.In air we can write any mathematical expression and our system will recognise by evaluating its trajectories and it will solve the expression.

+I have uploaded a sample video how it works